earlephilhower/ESP8266Audio/README.md

 AudioGeneratorMIDI:  Plays a MIDI file using a wavetable synthesizer and a SoundFont2 wavetable input.
 Theoretically up to 16 simultaneous notes available, but depending on the memory needed for the SF2 structures you may not be able to get that many before hitting OOM.

 AudioGeneratorAAC:  Requires about 30KB of heap and plays a mono or stereo AAC file using the Helix fixed-point AAC decoder.

+AudioGeneratorRTTTL:  Enjoy the pleasures of monophonic, 4-octave ringtones on your ESP8266.
+Very low memory and CPU requirements for simple tunes.

 ## AudioOutput classes
 AudioOutput:  Base class for all output drivers.
 Takes a sample at a time and returns true/false if there is buffer space for it.
 If it returns false, it is the calling object's (AudioGenerator's) job to keep the data that didn't fit and try again later.